 Federal Reserve members may be able to shake up the economy in the short time it takes to issue a statement, but they tend to do that in the most careful, unexciting way possible.

 “These are the very serious, boring people you knew in college,” jokes John C. Edmunds, finance professor at Babson College in Wellesley, Massachusetts.
 “They don’t like parties, they don’t like surprises, they go to bed at 9 o’clock and they only drink mineral water.”

-They might not be the liveliest bunch, but the characters who make up the central bank have wielded power over the financial lives of Americans for almost 100 years.
+They might not be the liveliest bunch, but the characters who make up the central bank have wielded power over the financial lives of Americans for over 100 years.

 Comprised of a Board of Governors, a Federal Open Market Committee and 12 regional banks, the Fed monitors inflation and unemployment, regulates banks, and raises and lowers interest rates.
 And when the Fed speaks, it can affect your wallet.

 Here are 5 key moments in the Fed’s history chosen by Allan H. Meltzer, Carnegie Mellon University professor and author of “A History of the Federal Reserve.”
 Find out about the recession you’ve never heard of, the Fed’s B.O. problem, the rise of “Darth Volcker” and more.

 Seven years after the Federal Reserve was born, the central bank flexed its monetary-policy muscles during a downturn that began in 1920.
 This recession cut deeper than the Great Depression, though it lasted perhaps one-tenth as long.

 What happened?
 Consumer prices were high following World War I and gold began to flow out of the country, taking it close to the nation’s minimum by law.
 To gain control, the Fed raised key interest rates, according to the Federal Reserve Bank of Minneapolis.
 For the first time, the Fed tried to manipulate the money supply to bring down consumer costs.
 It did so by raising the discount rate.